 also in gaining a deeper appreciation of our shared

-a more responsible position.
+a more responsible position towards it.

 The medium can also be applied to the processes of